maram-9/personal-homepage/README.md

 ![Personal homepage- gif](./public/Animation.gif)

 <h2>👧💻My Personal Homepage </h1>
- My name is Marzena and I'm an enthusiastic Frontend Developer with passion for impove my skills.
+ My name is Marzena, and I'm an enthusiastic junior frontend developer with a passion for improving my skills.
 I love to try new technologies and generally enjoy new experiences.
 This portfolio demonstrates my skill set, recent projects, and contact information.

 # Demo
 [See Personal Homepage](https://maram-9.github.io/personal-homepage/)